bj-chen/ORF_finder/README.md

 This is a wrapper in Perl for finding the maximum length of ORFs a DNA sequence using NCBI's ORF finder tool (downloadable at ftp://ftp.ncbi.nlm.nih.gov/genomes/TOOLS/ORFfinder/linux-i64/);

-Input file must be in the BED format, in which each line is consisted of:
+Input file must be in the BED format, in which each line consists of:

 chrom - The name of the chromosome (e.g. chr3, chrY, chr2_random);